ericjenn/working-groups/safety-related-profile/documents/sow.md

 ##### VE: Verification

--   VEAct1: Review of the ONNX SR profile against the requirments in D2.a
+-   VEAct1: Review of the ONNX SR profile against the requirements in D2.a

 ##### VA: Validation